Green Canyon High School

 Green Canyon High School is a high school in North Logan, Utah.
 It is part of Cache County School District.

-Green Canyon first opened in the Fall of 2017 by dividing Sky View High School to the north.
+Green Canyon first opened in the Fall of 2017 by dividing the student population of Sky View High School to the north.
 The high school serves the communities of North Logan, Hyde Park, Newton, Clarkston, and Cache Junction.

 The mascot is/are the wolves with the colors being green and silver.
 The school was named after Green Canyon just east of North Logan along 1900 North Street.

 The current principal is Jim Crosbie.